rgstevens1373/tree_counter/README.md

 - Use Visual Studio to edit HTML, through Github
 How the tree counter works:
 - Backend is in Pocketbase hosted on Render
-	- Free version of Pocketbase resets and loses all configs every now and then so I had to upgrade to $7/mo plan
+	- Free version of Render resets and loses all configs every now and then so I had to upgrade to $7/mo plan
- 	- I plan to turn off the paid Pocketbase service in January, then turn it on again in November
+ 	- I plan to turn off the paid Render service in January, then turn it on again in November
  - To set it up from scratch:
 	- I configured a local version
 	- 	Launch Pocketbase locally